ALASKA INSURANCE PRELICENSING INFORMATION

 Navigate to ExamFX’s home page and select the line of authority you’re interested in to learn more about our comprehensive insurance training packages.

-DON'T FORGET YOUR GUARANTEE EXAM!
+DON'T FORGET YOUR READINESS EXAM!

 ExamFX is so confident in the quality of its material that we offer our customers a first-time pass guarantee.
 If you don’t pass the first time around, we will refund your money.
-To qualify for this offer, you must pass our Guarantee Exam with a score of 80% to determine maximum exam readiness.
+To qualify for this offer, you must pass our Readiness Exam with a score of 80% to determine maximum exam readiness.
 While completing this portion of your online course is not required, we highly recommend taking this extra step.

 HOW DO I GET MY LICENSE?